talla-ui/lib-comp/README.md

 ## Documentation

-For detailed documentation for all of the included view composites, refer to the `docs` folder:
+For detailed documentation for all of the included components, refer to the `docs` folder:

 [Documentation](./docs/index.md)